-TEMPERATURE CONTROLLED

-The variable temperature control

-next to the drawer regulates the flow

-of cold air from the freezer.
-Set the

-coldest setting to store meats.
-Set it

-control lever all the way up to the

-all the way down to convert the

-drawer to normal refrigerator

-temperature and provide extra

-TEXTURED STEEL DOORS

-vegetable storage space.

-show fingerprints.

-"Storage Drawers".

-MEATS DRAWER
+TEMPERATURE CONTROLLED MEATS DRAWER

-(on some models)

-Touch the textured doors; they won't
+The variable temperature control regulates the flow of cold air from the freezer.
+Set the control lever all the way up to the coldest setting to store meats.
+Set it all the way down to convert the drawer to normal refrigerator temperature and provide extra vegetable storage space.

-Automatic Icemaker and Ice & Water Dispenser
+Automatic Icemaker & Ice/Water Dispenser